tobek/headsoak/notes.md

         - does note live with "owner" or in a separate collection?
         - modify security permissions so user A can access (some of) user B's notes
 - **LATER**:
+    - instead of the user(s) icons on tags for sharing, maybe show tiny (b&w?) avatar or initials? how to differentiate shared by and shared with?
     - keep track of "friends"? (people you've shared something with or they've shared with you). global id, populated on app startup with their name
     - sharer shares a prog tag. recipient sees sharer's notes that were programatically tagged. does it also programamtically tag recipient's notes? i guess the more general question is whether the recipient can apply a sharer's tag to their own nets. note merging etc...
     - should private notes be shared? they currently are